Braille Christmas Crafts and Treats

 Instructions:

-- Craft your own personal Braille message onto the cards.
-The more tactile the card is the better it can be felt by someone who is blind.
+1. Craft your own personal braille message onto the cards.
+The more tactile the card is, the better it can be felt by someone who is blind.

-- Once you glue everything down, use the sponge or foam brush to seal the design and preserve it for repeat handling.
+3. Once you glue everything down, use the sponge or foam brush and Mod Podge to seal the design and preserve it for repeat handling.

 Braille T-Shirts and Sweatshirts

-Every year on the third Friday of December, people wear hodge-podge-looking Christmas sweaters.
-There is no limit to what people will wear on their top-half, from tinsel to pom-poms and Christmas balls.
-So, even if you Facetime or Zoom call family and friends this Christmas, a Christmas Sweater is still the best accessory.
+Every year, on the third Friday of December, people wear hodge-podge-looking Christmas sweaters.
+There is no limit to what people will wear on their sweaters, from tinsel to pom-poms and Christmas balls.
+So, even if you have a video call with family and friends this Christmas, a Christmas Sweater is still the best accessory.

 Some people thrift their Christmas sweater, while others turn an ordinary sweater into a festive one.
 You have options, and we have a few step-by-step directions to get you started.